Jeremy-Deh/GoRankAnalysis/README.md

 >   if you don't have it, just download and install [anaconda for windows](https://repo.anaconda.com/archive/Anaconda3-2021.11-Windows-x86_64.exe) or [anaconda for mac](https://repo.anaconda.com/archive/Anaconda3-2021.11-MacOSX-x86_64.pkg)
 - After the installation is complete, clone this repo (or download the [folder](https://github.com/Jeremy-Deh/GoRankAnalysis/archive/refs/heads/main.zip) and unzip it)
 - Go in the main folder and double-click `install.bat` (if you're on Windows) to make sure you have all python dependencies that are needed for the program to run.
+(If you're usin Mac, use a shell to pip install the dependancies that you can find in the file `requirements.txt`)
 - Download a [network file](https://media.katagotraining.org/uploaded/networks/models/kata1/kata1-b40c256-s10359230464-d2525387336.bin.gz) which will be used by the program to estimate the score of the moves.
 ## Settings
 In `GoPredict.py` find :